My Humidifier Gets Everything Wet: Checks and Solutions

 If the moisture or humidity setting of your humidifier is too high, it will make the air inside your home too damp for comfort.

-This is especially true if the unit does not have a humidistat to turn it off automatically when it attains the set humidity level.
+This is especially true if the unit does not have a humidistat to turn off automatically when it attains the set humidity level.

 2. Check for spillage